-The draft document of estimate of revenues and expenditures for a given period of time which is provided to court leadership.
+The draft document of estimate of revenues and expenditures for a given period is provided to court leadership.
 The court manager is responsible for reviewing and possibly drafting the budget draft.
 The budget should include all necessary expenditures and anticipated revenues for the fiscal year.

-The court manager presents the proposed budget to the court leadership (all judges, fiscal committee, chief judge, etc. depending on court structure) for discussion and preliminary revisions.
-This budget should only be reviewed by the court leadership and not the general public.
+The court manager presents the proposed budget to the court leadership (all judges, fiscal committee, chief judge, etc., depending on court structure) for discussion and preliminary revisions.